 And don’t forget the power of that classic phone call.
 B2B decision-making is famously slow but essentially high-touch.
 You have a lot of information to share with your prospects, so go ahead and call MQLs as those leads come in.
 Not only does this give you a chance to qualify them, but it also provides yet another opportunity to show how your solution can solve your prospect’s problems.
 If you don’t get to talk to someone, that’s ok!
 Leave that voice mail and try again later.
 In B2B marketing, it takes an average of 8 attempts to convert a lead, but most companies only follow up 4 times.
 Wondering why your MQLs aren’t converting to SQLs?
 This could be why.

-Leverage Full Funnel Multi-Channel Strategies For More SQLs in 2021
+Leverage Full Funnel Multi-Channel Strategies For More SQLs

 These concepts are summarized below.
 To generate more SQLs in 2021, you’ll need to focus on filling the funnel with targeted prospects, converting them mid-funnel into MQLs using ABM surrounds, and finally leveraging marketing automation and sales enablement to them across the finish line.